An Erfworld Matrix Campaign

 And the Gobwin Knob player argues “The Gobwin Knob Army fights the Jetstone Army and defeats them, wiping them out.”
 Only one result can be true.

-In this case, the GM will rate both arguments and then roll dice until one or both fail.
+In this case, the GM will rate both arguments and then roll dice until one fails.

 The aim of this game is to be entertaining and fun.
 You might not win, but hopefully you’ll enjoy the experience.